piku/piku/docs/ubuntu-22.04-jammy.md

 ## uWSGI Configuration

-[uWSGI][uwsgi] in Bionic requires very little configuration, since it is already properly packaged.
+[uWSGI][uwsgi] in Jammy requires very little configuration, since it is already properly packaged.
 All you need to do is place a link to the `piku` configuration file in `/etc/uwsgi/apps-enabled`:

 ```bash
 sudo ln /home/$PAAS_USERNAME/.piku/uwsgi/uwsgi.ini /etc/uwsgi/apps-enabled/piku.ini